drmikecrowe/vscode-profile-extension-manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Support

-If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](link-to-issues).
+If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/drmikecrowe/vscode-profile-extension-manager/issues).

-## Acknowledgements

-We'd like to thank all the contributors who have helped make VEM better!